Volkswagen e-up! (2020)

 Purchase, Tax & Grants

-The Volkswagen e-Up! is eligible for the OZEV Plug-in Car and EV chargepoint grants.
-You will also benefit from £0 road tax and £0 London Congestion Charge.
+The Volkswagen e-Up! is only eligible for the EV chargepoint grant, but you will benefit from £0 road tax and £0 London Congestion Charge.

 |Vehicle Excise Duty (VED)||Amount|

 |Benefit in Kind (BiK) tax year||BiK tax rate||Annual BiK value|

 |For cars registered after 6 April 2020|

 * For further information including how to calculate personal BiK liabilities, please visit our Electric Car Tax guide.

 |London Congestion Zone Charge*||£0|